Living-with-machines/CensusGeocoder/README.md

 <img src="https://github.com/Living-with-machines/historic-census-gb-geocoder/blob/5ead73515372cd9747b36147e18b13356ecc2310/documentation/run_through/boundary_lane_all.png" alt="Streets containing the text 'Boundary Lane' across England and Wales" width="500" height="500">

-The GIS files identify streets' exact locations but there's no inherent spatial relationship between them and the census.
-We need to classify the streets in the target geometry dataset according to historic boundaries, which relate to the census data, in order to be able to differentiate all these streets with the same or similar names.
+OS Open Roads identify streets' exact locations but there's no inherent spatial relationship between them and the census.
+We need to classify the streets in the OS Open Roads according to historic boundaries that relate to the census data, in order to be able to differentiate all these streets with the same or similar names.

-Let's look at some information about any addresses that contain 'BOUNDARY LANE' in the census.
+Let's look at some information about addresses that contain 'BOUNDARY LANE' in the census.
 The table below tells us which registration district, parish and registration sub-district each one is in. `NumInds` tells us how many people were living on each of these streets in 1901.

 |RegCnty|RegDist|Parish|SubDist|ConParID|ParID|NumInds
 |--|--|--|--|--|--|--|